-McQella Adams, Head Varsity Boys’ Volleyball and Assistant Varsity Girls’ Volleyball
+McQella Adams, Head Boys’ Volleyball and Assistant Girls’ Volleyball

 Coach Adams is a Colorado native who grew up in the Springs where she began her volleyball career at Doherty High School and with the club team, Colorado Springs Altitude.
 She graduated from Colorado College in 2016 and played four years as a Tiger, earning a degree in Organismal Biology and Ecology.
 Coach Adams began her coaching career working volleyball camps at CC with both skills camps and prospective-student camps.
 She continued as an assistant coach for the CSS Boys’ Volleyball program in 2016 and the head coach of the boys’ team in 2017.
-This will be her second year as an assistant coach for the CSS Varsity Girls’ Volleyball team.
+Since 2016 Adams has assisted the CSS Varsity Girls’ Volleyball team.
 Her coaching strategies revolve around building players’ individual confidence both on and off the court, as well as developing an understanding of the importance of being an exceptional teammate.

 Coach Benson began coaching cross-country at CSS in 2014 where he also teaches political science at the high school.
 He also coaches the CSS 3-time state champion Knowledge Bowl team as well as the competitive Model United Nations team.
 Coach Benson has a B.A. from the University of Pennsylvania in History and French, and an M.A. from the University of Wisconsin-Madison.
 In high school and college, he was an avid epee fence, competing in three Junior Olympics.
 He began competing in cross-country races while living in Central Africa, running races in Cameroon, Central African Republic, and Madagascar.
 He loves the 5K and long distance running, which is where he offers his expertise with the CSS runners.
 Coach Benson is an outdoor enthusiast who leads wilderness canoe expeditions and loves to hike and camp with his wife, Jess, and four boys.